jimmyraywv/jimmyraywv/BIO.md

 I am about distilling simplicity from complexity.

-I am currerntly a Sr. Developer Advocate on the AWS Kubernetes team, supporting [Amazon EKS](https://aws.amazon.com/eks/) and [Kubernetes](https://www.youtube.com/watch?v=DfmQWYiwFDk).
+I am currerntly a Sr. Distinguished Engineer at Capital One.

 I am a programmer/developer who focuses on Cloud and Container technology adoption.